open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 build and maintain resilient, reliable, and high-performing software applications in today's dynamic and demanding environments.
 To learn more, see [Error handling in OpenTelemetry](/docs/specs/otel/error-handling/).

+_A version of this article was [originally posted](https://newrelic.com/blog/how-to-relic/dude-wheres-my-error) on the New Relic blog._